 OzCHI is the annual non-profit conference for the Computer-Human Interaction Special Interest Group (CHISIG) and Australia's leading forum for the latest in HCI research and practice.
 OzCHI attracts a broad international community of researchers, industry practitioners, academics and students.
 Participants come from a range of backgrounds and include interaction designers, user experience (UX) practitioners, information architects, software engineers, human factors experts, information systems analysts and social scientists.

 In acknowledgement of the effect that Covid-19 had on everyone’s ability to conduct research, we have pushed back the paper deadline.
-We invite paper as well as late-breaking work submissions; both are due on 14 August 2020.
+We invite paper as well as late-breaking works submissions; both are due on 14 August 2020.
 Submissions to both categories will be peer-reviewed and published in the conference proceedings.
 Papers report on innovative, original and completed research, which is relevant to the HCI community.
-Late-breaking work presents ideas that are emerging and would benefit from discussion with members of the HCI community.
-Late-breaking work may include initial findings from new research, experiences of reflective practitioners and first drafts of novel concepts and approaches.
+Late-breaking works presents ideas that are emerging and would benefit from discussion with members of the HCI community.
+Late-breaking works may include initial findings from new research, experiences of reflective practitioners and first drafts of novel concepts and approaches.

 We no longer have the category of “Short Papers”, but we are now accepting submissions to the Papers track that are any length between 8 and 16 pages in the new, single-column ACM Master Article Template.
 The length of the paper should correspond to the contribution it makes.
 Authors are encouraged to consider submitting their work either to the Papers track or to the Late-Breaking Work track (which are up to 6 pages long in the single-column ACM format), depending on the maturity of the work.